All Episodes

 They're not truly, truly popular.

-I can conceive of Greens entering into coalitions with both small-c conservatives and left-carnes.
+I can conceive of Greens entering into coalitions with both small C conservatives and leftist parties.

-Yeah, so, yeah, of course they would be happy bed fellows with any sort of lefties.
+Yeah, so yeah, of course there would be happy bedfellows with any sort of lefties.

-But the point is, honestly, I when I hear Greens, they just don't seem to be the types of people who talk only about the environment.
+The point is, honestly, when I hear Greens, they just don't seem to be the types of people who talk only about the environment.

 Mostly they talk about woke stuff.